Cold Air, Bright Stars, Can’t Lose: Why Winter’s Best for Stargazing

-The arrangement of stars that make up the constellation Taurus the bull is not especially impressive (and almost not at all bull-like), but this part of the sky is home to the Pleiades, the easily recognizable dipper-shaped star cluster, and it is at its highest point in the sky during the winter.
+The arrangement of stars that makes up the constellation Taurus the bull is not especially impressive (and almost not at all bull-like), but this part of the sky is home to the Pleiades, the easily recognizable dipper-shaped star cluster, and it is at its highest point in the sky during the winter.
 (Fun fact: This cluster is called “Subaru” in Japanese.
 Now you know why the car-maker’s logo has stars in it.)

 If you have a telescope: First turn it toward the Pleiades, and the cluster of 5–7 stars visible to the naked eye most nights will reveal itself to be composed of dozens if not hundreds of stars.
 Then pan over to the Crab Nebula, a red and green cloud of gas that is the remnant of a star that exploded in the year 1054.

 In the otherwise unremarkable constellation of Andromeda lies the Andromeda Galaxy.
 Entirely separate from our own Milky Way, the Andromeda Galaxy is 2.5 million light years away, and is the most distant thing a person on earth can see without a telescope.
 If skies are dark, you should be able to see the fuzzy smudge that is the galaxy—it covers a patch of sky bigger than a full moon, but not nearly that bright.

 If you have a telescope: By all means, use it.
 It doesn’t take a very big instrument to discern the extra-bright center of the galaxy, dark lanes between the spiral arms, and even two small companion galaxies that appear nearby.